-5 Complainant is an individual who is reported to have experienced conduct prohibited by University policy, regardless of whether the individual makes a report or seeks disciplinary action.
-When the University believes that an individual represents an ongoing threat to the University community, but the Complainant does not want to pursue a complaint, the University may assume the role of Complainant.
+5 The Parties are the Complainant and Respondent.
+Complainant is an individual who is reported to have experienced conduct prohibited by University policy, regardless of whether the individual makes a report or seeks disciplinary action.
+The Respondent is the individual, individuals or group alleged to have engaged in conduct prohibited by University policy.
+When the University believes that an individual represents an ongoing threat to the University community, but the Complainant does not want to pursue a complaint, the University Title IX Coordinator may sign a Formal Complaint to begin an investigation.
+See Policy 1065 for more information.